Digest: Ukrainian Sanctions

 Forfeiture of assets of sanctioned persons in favour of Ukraine

-As a result, during October-December 2025, the HACC forfeited in favour of the state:
+As a result, during January – March 2026, the HACC and the Appellate Chamber of the HACC forfeited in favour of the state:

 Challenging sanctions in court

-During October-December 2025, the Supreme Court registered 18 statements of claim seeking to challenge Decrees of the President of Ukraine imposing (amending) personal sanctions issued after the full-scale invasion.
+During January – March 2026, the Supreme Court registered 10 statements of claim seeking to challenge Decrees of the President of Ukraine imposing (amending) personal sanctions issued after the full-scale invasion.

 Legislative changes

-Between October and December 2025, a number of draft bills relating to Ukrainian sanctions legislation were adopted and registered, and amendments were made to by-laws.
+Between January and March 2026, a number of draft bills relating to Ukrainian sanctions legislation were registered, and regulatory acts were adopted.
 Among them, special attention should be paid to the following:

 PREVIOUS DIGESTS